li223/ChandlerSharpPlus/README.md

   var client = new ChandlerClient("SERVER BASE URL");

   //Create a thread
-  var res = await client.CreatePostAsync("b", "Test Topic", "This is a test");
+  await client.CreatePostAsync("b", "Test Topic", "This is a test");

   //Get all posts from the board var data = await client.GetThreadsAsync("b");